 Tooth whitening is a treatment that is popular in these image-conscious times.
 White teeth project a sharp, clean, inviting and sexy image and are a bold signature of social confidence.
 In the business world it would be bad form to arrive at an interview or meeting brandishing a tobacco or coffee stained set of teeth.

-With the advent of better dentistry, fluoride containing toothpastes and an increased hygiene awareness, people are more likely to keep their teeth until they are 100 years old!
-Many of us are looking for ways to improve the appearance of our smiles as well as portraying a healthy, younger image – tooth whitening is essentially an anti-ageing treatment.
+With the advent of better dentistry, fluoride-containing toothpaste, and an increased hygiene awareness, people are more likely to keep their teeth until they are 100 years old!
+Many of us are looking for ways to improve the appearance of our smiles as well as portraying a healthy, younger image – tooth whitening is essentially an anti-aging treatment.

 What is tooth whitening?

 Tooth whitening is a method of lightening the color of your teeth without the need to remove any surface tooth material.
 Very few people have “pearly white” teeth but the whitening process can change the shade of your teeth significantly enough to give a good contrast against your skin complexion.

 The surfaces of your teeth gradually stain over the years through the consumption of foods which may contain certain natural or artificial dyes, smoking, poor tooth brushing technique and drinks such as tea, coffee, red wine, fizzy drinks etc. In some cases the porosity of the enamel is quite high making the teeth more likely to absorb stains.
 If you are unfortunate enough to have suffered from enamel erosion or wear your teeth will take on a darker appearance.
 In any case, we all require a degree of stain removal and tooth whitening to improve the overall radiance of our smiles.

 Existing discolored fillings, crowns, bridges, veneers and dentures will not lighten with this procedure.
 Tooth whitening is not recommended if you are pregnant, breastfeeding or allergic to any components in the whitening material.